SynchronVM/SynchronVM/README.md

 ### What about Zephyr??!?!

-SenseVM can be built on top of ChibiOS or ZephyrOS, currently the "user friendly" examples are just set up to use ChibiOS.
+SynchronVM can be built on top of ChibiOS or ZephyrOS, currently the "user friendly" examples are just set up to use ChibiOS.
 There is no real reason for this other than it is what we had time to do first.